Urgent Care for Automobile Accident Exams

 The type of tests the IME includes depends greatly on what type of injury you sustained during the accident.
 At our urgent care Rockville, MD office, we offer comprehensive IMEs to help guide you through the court system and obtain the medical compensation you are entitled to under your automobile accident claim.

 Most IMEs include a thorough medical examination, but there is also a strong emphasis on the medical history of the patient.
 This means our providers will spend considerable time asking you questions about your health before the accident, how you were injured and your current symptoms.
 You will also have to answer questions about any treatment you have already received.

-You can bring a friend or another medical professional (such as a nurse) along to your appointment for an IME.
+You can bring a friend or another medical professional (such as a nurse) along to your Reserve your spot for an IME.

 How to Read the IME